 The Doberman, or “Dobe,” is another dog that some people can be frightened by, but it is also a total sweetheart!
 The Doberman is normally found at dog shows or on police units — truly a jack of all trades.
 They are muscular and fast, making for great guard dogs.
 They also are great pets, as their intelligence allows them to be trained quickly.
 While they are good around other people, they can be aggressive toward other dogs.

 Another icon of the canine world, the Dalmatian has been in pop culture in some way or another since the 1800s.
+It’s a stylish black and white dog with an irresistible smile.
 This is a wonderfully playful breed, but if you get one, you better have plenty of time to play.
 They are great with children and other pets.

 5. Giant Schnauzer